commonsguy/cwac-saferoom/README.markdown

 ## Release Notes

+- v0.3.3: added WAL support, with an assist from [plackemacher](https://github.com/commonsguy/cwac-saferoom/pull/20)
 - v0.3.2: added `decrypt()` utility method
 - v0.3.1: changed `rekey()` to use the existing `changePassword()`
 - v0.3.0: added `rekey()`, upgraded to SQLCipher for Android 3.5.9, replaced tests